Evan Sachs, Credentialed Piano Instructor. e: Evan@MisterEvan.com

 Find Harry's "Bach to Rock", and "Cookin' with Gas" Lp's and Cds Here!

-Harry Fields, the jazz master, was a contemporary of George Gershwin and Erroll Garner, and was a protegee of the 'Father of Jazz Piano', Art Tatum.
-Composing over 30 songs listed in ASCAP, his albums continue to be available today with orchestra or Trio.
-In World War ll, he played in the entertainment division of the Armed Forces.
-A professor of Jazz Piano Performance with Trinity College of England he continued a concert and private teaching career until his passing on in his own home studio on Alta Loma Drive in Hollywood in 1988.
+Harry Fields, jazz master, a contemporary of George Gershwin and Erroll Garner, was taught, selected and schooled by Art Tatum - the father of modern jazz.
+Harry composed film scores and over 30 songs listed in ASCAP, and his albums are available today.
+In World War ll, he shared his talent as an entertainer in the Armed Forces.
+He continued a very distinguished concert and private teaching career until passing in his home studio on Alta Loma Drive in Hollywood in 1988.

 Although Fields graduated from Juilliard School of Music with a Doctoral Degree in Performance, he told me more than once that his Juilliard degree got him absolutely nowhere in terms of making money Humorously, he said that that his 16 song repertoire from Juilliard resulted in his being fired from nightclubs instantly when as a young pianist he tried to entertain drinkers and guests with his classical repertoire.